 Warning: I may suggest some things that could void warranties for diapers, so make sure you read the diaper company’s policies before making any changes

-This is a very common problem, one which I have battled myself.
-I wanted to take this second to walk you through the series of questions I normally ask people when troubleshooting this issue.
-I base my advice on my own experience in the cloth diapering community and on the 2,000+ survey responses to my washing diapers survey.
+This is a very common problem, one which I have battled myself, so I wanted to take the time to walk you through the series of questions I normally ask people when troubleshooting their cloth diaper stink issues.
+(I base my advice on my own experience in the cloth diapering community, and on the 4,000+ survey responses to my Washing Diapers Survey).

-If a diaper isn’t getting clean enough, then the bacteria is providing a defensive barrier against detergent.
-So the detergent has nothing better to do then pile up on top of the diaper.
-This thread on Diaper Swappers written by the maker of Alioop washing products really helped me understand this issue.
+If a diaper isn’t getting clean enough, then the bacteria present in the diaper is providing a defensive barrier against detergent so the detergent has nothing better to do than pile up on top of the diaper.
+(This thread on Diaper Swappers written by the maker of Alioop washing products really helped me understand this issue).

 Why is it that the diapers that smell the most like ammonia are the night diapers?

 Here are some ways to know what kind of water you have:

-* Make a cup of tea, if it ends up being pretty week after steeping a few minutes, then it is soft.
+- Make a cup of tea. if it ends up being pretty week after steeping a few minutes, then it is soft.
 If you see that there is a film on top or the tea looks cloudy, then you have hard water. (pbs.org)

-* Use your shampoo on your hair.
+- Use your shampoo on your hair.
 If it lathers up easily, it is likely soft.

-* Check out this map from Rockin’ Green.
+- Check out this map from Rockin’ Green.
 It isn’t 100% accurate (it says my water is soft when it is hard), but it is a great starting point.

-* Check with your county.
+- Check with your county.
 Your county is required to have an annual water report.
 It may take a little bit of detective work for you to find it, but even just searching your county’s name and “water type” on the internet may give you results.

 The minerals in your hard water are interfering with the detergent and preventing the detergent from doing its job.
 Therefore, it isn’t cleaning the bacteria in the diaper, and the detergent is just building up on top of it.

 Here are my suggestions for you: